 When it comes to cruise ships that allow pets, there's only one: Cunard's Queen Mary 2.
 On certain transatlantic sailings -- those between New York and Southampton, either direction -- you can bring your dog or cat, but that doesn't mean your fuzzy family members will be able to snuggle with you in your cabin.
 They'll be confined to their own digs in an onboard kennel on Deck 12, where dedicated crew members feed, walk and clean up after them in addition to lavishing them with treats and toys.
 Feeding bowls and beds are provided; food can also be provided upon request.
 Pets will have organized playtime, and you'll be able to visit them during designated hours each day.

-If you're interested in reserving a spot for Rover or Whiskers, do it early, as the ship only has room for a dozen animals.
+If you're interested in reserving a spot for Rover or Whiskers, do it early, as the ship only has room for about a dozen animals.
 Cunard recommends booking at least 12 to 18 months in advance if you'd like to secure kennel accommodations for your pet.
 Just be prepared to pay almost as much for your pet to cruise as you'll be paying for yourself.
-Prices range from $500 to $1,000 per dog and from $1,000 to $1,600 per cat.
-(Cats require two kennels -- one for the litter box.)
+Prices range from $800 to $1,000 per dog and from $1,000 to $1,600 per cat.
+(Cats require two kennels -- one for the litter box and one for the cat.)
 Pets are able to share kennels, but the line recommends doing that for small animals (cats and teacup-sized dogs) only.